AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/acp_schema_registry.md

 PUT /xdms/_customer/{id}
 ```

-- `{id}`: In the earlier examples, schema identifiers were referenced above using an `id` consisting of a path (`context/person`).
+- `{id}`: In the earlier examples, schema identifiers were referenced above using an `id` consisting of a path (`context/person`).<br/><br/>
 When creating a new schema, you can create a directory of your own (similar to the `<new extension name>` used in the example above), which you would then combine with the new schema name that you are defining.
 For example, the new `Flights` schema will be maintained by the travel company's web team, so the path will be `web/flights`.

-**API vs UI:** The API allows you to define your own extension names as noted above.
-These schema will appear alongside all other schemas in the UI, with no discernible difference between them.
-When defining a schema in the UI, you will be directed to create your schema within the `default` extension, making it part of the `_customer.default` hierarchy.
-For better control over extension names (such as defining schema for "retail" and "web" teams), we recommend using the API when defining schemas.

-##### Request
+**Request**

 ```
 curl -X PUT \